About Bishopston Skatepark Project

 Since our beginning in October 2018, we have run surveys throughout the community, held skating sessions, become award-winning activists and more.

-BSP is made up of a small group of people aged 14 - 50.
+BSP is a small group of people aged 14 - 51.
 We are aiming to get a skate facility known as a pump track in Bishopston.
-A pump track is a looping asphalt trail of small hills and banked turns.
-We have recently began working with people from Bishopston Community Council to help us execute our vision of a healthier, happier village.
+Scroll down to learn more about pump tracks.
+We are working with Bishopston Community Council to help us execute our vision of a healthier, happier village.

 Why a Pump Track?